Artspace, New Haven: Early history

 The Lot began as an empty lot.
-It was formerly the site of the Phoenix Building, designed by Henry Austin, architect of the Grove Street Cemetery gates and New Haven City Hall.
-The building was torn down in the late 1990s because of safety concerns, leaving a rubble-filled lot.
+It was formerly the site of the Phoenix Building, which was torn down in the late 1990s because of safety concerns, leaving a rubble-filled lot.

-In 1999, Marianne Bernstein, the chair of Artspace's Visual Arts Committee and founder of Artspace's untitled(space) gallery, recognized the potential of this lot as a site for public art.
-She asked Mayor DeStefano for permission and organized the inaugural project in the Lot, "New Haven Labyrinth."
+In 1999, Marianne Bernstein of Artspace's Visual Arts Committee, asked Mayor John DeStefano for permission and organized the inaugural project in the Lot, "New Haven Labyrinth."
 A team of local artists led by Sharon Kurland created a maze, inspired by a Cretan labyrinth, made out of local river rocks painted by over 2500 local residents.
-In the two years that followed, Artspace continued to organize exhibitions in the Lot, including Line, a large group sculpture show curated by Deborah Hesse, and 365 Bales by Stephen Grossman.
-The latter installation, made of 365 fresh bales of hay, was deemed too "incendiary" by the Fire Marshall and was relocated to a field in Bethany, CT.

 Renovations

 In 2001, a community charrette focused on the Lot was organized by Artspace, the International Festival of Arts and Ideas and Project for Public Spaces.
 There, artists and neighborhood residents developed ideas for renovating the site, including plantings, pathways, benches, and a new bus shelter.
-To realize the plan, Artspace worked with Bothwell Site Design, the Greater New Haven Transit District, the Town Green Special Services District, and the City of New Haven, with support from the Federal Transit Administration.
-Bothwell's design, anchored by benches of stone recycled from the Phoenix Building, was honored by the American Society of Landscape Architects.
+The design, anchored by benches of stone recycled from the Phoenix Building, was honored by the American Society of Landscape Architects.